Homecoming of Ram – A comprehensive guide to Ayodhya Ram Mandir

 Ram Janmbhoomi Teerth Kshetra Trust shared images of an illuminated Ram Temple during night time ahead of the consecration ceremony

-Shri Ram Janmabhoomi Teerth Kshetra’s Role: Entrusted with the Ayodhya Ram Mandir’s construction and management, the trust has also revealed the splendid Sinh Dwar of the shrine, further adding to the grandeur of the upcoming event.
+• Shri Ram Janmabhoomi Teerth Kshetra’s Role: Tasked with overseeing the Ayodhya Ram Mandir’s construction and management, the trust also unveiled the temple’s splendid Sinh Dwar (Lion Gate), further enhancing the temple’s grandeur in preparation for the consecration.

-Sweet Blessings: Distribution of Tirupati Laddus: In a gesture of goodwill and celebration, one lakh Tirupati laddus will be distributed to the devotees attending the Ayodhya Ram Mandir event.
+• Tirupati Laddus as Blessings: In celebration of the consecration, one lakh Tirupati laddus were distributed among the devotees attending the Ayodhya Ram Mandir event, sharing sweet blessings.

-Unique Demand for Cesarean Deliveries: Reflecting the auspiciousness of the occasion, local hospitals in Ayodhya are experiencing an unusual rise in requests for cesarean deliveries on the day of the Ayodhya Ram Mandir inauguration.
-This phenomenon underscores the deep cultural and religious significance of the event.
+• Special Demand for Cesarean Deliveries: Reflecting the auspiciousness of the event, local hospitals in Ayodhya saw an increase in requests for cesarean deliveries on the day of the Ayodhya Ram Mandir’s inauguration, highlighting the cultural and spiritual significance of the occasion.

 Ayodhya’s revival – How the temple will contribute to the city’s tourism